dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 Each presto worker advertises itself to the coordinator through [discovery server](https://github.com/airlift/discovery).
 All the communication in presto between Coordinator, workers and clients happen via REST API.

 ## Connectors
-Presot has a federated query model where each data sources is a presto connector.
+Presto has a federated query model where each data sources is a presto connector.
 One way to think about different presto connectors is similar to how different drivers enable a database to talk to multiple sources.
 Some of the currently available connectors on the presto project:

 - [Kafka](https://prestodb.io/docs/current/connector/kafka.html),
 - [Cassandra](https://prestodb.io/docs/current/connector/cassandra.html),